rayhan0x01/rayhan0x01.github.io/_posts/2021-04-24-htb-cyberapocalypse-ctf-writeup.md

 ## # emoji voting

-We are given source code of the application, The application is using based on NodeJS and uses SQLite database. we can see on the "challenge/views/database.js" file the "getEmojis" function does not use parametrization before adding user input to SQL query:
+We are given source code of the application, The application is based on NodeJS and uses SQLite database. we can see on the "challenge/views/database.js" file the "getEmojis" function does not use parametrization before adding user input to SQL query:

 ![](/img/2021_04_24_htb_cyberapocalypse_ctf_writeup/20210424053017.png)